 Other ways to get this treatment are called cluster or rush immunotherapy, in which you reach the maintenance dose more quickly.

 Redness and warmth at the shot site are common.
-But these go away after a short period of time.
+But they'll go away after a short time.

 Why It Is Done